 Stay social.
 Include social icons that link to your social media sites.
 Increasing your followers on social media is crucial for the continued growth of your business.
 Gain followers everywhere you can – email is a great place to start.
 If you link to your social media sites then your subscribers are just a click away from giving you a follow.
 You can even devote an email to asking people to follow you on social media.
 Entice them further with a discount or other special offers if they give you that follow.
 But before you do this make sure that you have a social media strategy in place or a social media marketing company managing your social media channels.

 Make your emails match.
 Mirror your website with your emails.
 If you include a menu type bar in your email that looks similar to the one on your website it offers easy access to your products.
 In this email from Crate&Barrel, they align their menu bar with their website.
 Although they do not include every menu item that is on their site, they have chosen the ones that are important.

 And here is their website.
 Pretty similar right?

 Try video.
 Emails that contain videos see click through rates 96% higher than emails that do not include video.
 If you have a how-to video or one that makes sense for your brand, send an email about it!
 Dollar Shave Club sent a video about how their members get ready in the bathroom.
 It’s humorous, engaging, and gets people excited about their brand.

 It’s already received over 50,000 views on YouTube in less than 2 days.
 This is a great way to spike engagement – just make sure your video is high quality and adds value for your subscribers.

 Put These Email Best Practices into Action

 If you do not have an email marketing strategy in place, now is the time to start mapping out a campaign and putting your newly found email best practices into action!
 Start collecting emails from your customers and build up your email list.
 Set up that welcome automation and brainstorm creative ways to capture your customers attention.
 Remember to keep these email best practices in mind while you are creating content.
-Have questions?
-Our email marketing experts are just a click away!
+Contact us today to get started!